Viewpoint School

 Viewpoint School is an independent school located in Calabasas, California.
-The school is coeducational, with students enrolled from Transitional Kindergarten through Twelfth Grade.
+The school is coeducational, with students enrolled from Transitional Kindergarten through the twelfth grade.
 Enrollment in the 2014–15 school year was 1,200, making it the fourth largest institution in the California Association of Independent Schools (CAIS).

 History

 In Viewpoint School's first year, 1961, it occupied leased facilities in Encino, California and enrolled 24 students.
 Mrs. Thelma Sitton was the school's first principal.
 The school's enrollment and recognition grew.
 Portions of the campus moved west and for several years shared space with a church on Platt Avenue in Woodland Hills.
 For the 1965–66 school year, Viewpoint moved grades 6, 7, and 8 to its current location in Calabasas, constructing its first building (3 trailers) there.
 A permanent lower school building followed on shortly thereafter.